claes/hemlis/README.md

     hemlis.secretsDir.path = "/my-secrets-dir";

-### What are the disadvantages with this approach compared with example agenix?
+### What are the disadvantages with this approach compared to for example agenix?

 The hemlis approach decouples the lifecycle of secrets management from Nix.
 When you change a secret, Nix will not be aware of it, and can for example not restart the services that use the secret.